bozokopic/mbgui/README.rst

 All command line arguments are passed to ``mdirs`` command (with additional ``-a`` argument).

-By double clicking on single message in messages list, selected message is printed to standard output.
-This can be used for piping ``mbgui`` with other mblase commands.
+By pressing ``Return`` key while message is selected in messages list, selected message is printed to standard output.
+This can be used for piping ``mbgui`` with other mblaze commands.

 License